Bsktrrl/Semester_1_Comulsory_3_-_Connect_4/README.md

 <img src="https://github.com/Bsktrrl/Bsktrrl.github.io/blob/main/images/Connect4/Connect4.gif" width="15%"/><br>

 ## Project Description
 This was my third compulsory in the "Programming I" course.
-Here, I were to make a playable "Connect 4"-game using button inputs.
+Here, I were to make a playable "Connect 4"-game using button inputs with a more interractive menu.
 <br>
 <br>
 Here I wanted to use everything I had learned through the last 2 months, making an AI able to play Computer vs. Computer.